aalteirac/syncUsers/readme.md

 \-\-NOCERT (Optional, default is "false")
  - Do not check ssl certificate validity

+\-\-IDP (Optional, default is "AUTH0")
+  - Choose the source IDP
+        -- Value can be:

+				  KC      => for Keycloak

+          AUTH0   => for Auth0

 \-\-realm (Mandatory)
 - The IDP realm (or tenant) name to compare

 \-\-idp_from_groups (Mandatory)
-- The group(s) to synchronize user allocation from the IDP (keycloak here) to Tableau -- Value is enclosed in double quotes " and multiple groups are comma separated, ex: "group1,group2"
+- The group(s) to synchronize user allocation from the IDP to Tableau -- Value is enclosed in double quotes " and multiple groups are comma separated, ex: "group1,group2"

 --------------------------------------------COMPAREGROUP USAGE------------------------------------------